Scheduling An Import Using Cron Jobs

 To set up a recurring import using cron jobs, specify the URL to your XML or CSV file on the Import Settings page.

-Then visit the Cron Scheduling link on the Manage Imports page to get the cron URLs to run.
+Then, visit the Scheduling Options link on the Manage Imports page to open the Scheduling Options Popup.

 Each import has two cron URLs – a trigger URL, and a processing URL.

 The trigger URL will look something like this:

 The processing URL will look something like this:

 You can find your secret key on the WP All Import -> Settings screen, and the import ID on the Manage Imports screen.